Stellar Questions to Ask During Your Medical School Interview

 In an MMI, you will be presented with a series of prompts or stations.
 The number of prompts varies from school to school.
 These prompts may include questions about your thought process in specific scenarios, your opinions on current events, and ethical dilemmas.

 In addition to questions, MMIs may also involve activities and role-playing, requiring you to work with a fellow interviewee or your interviewer.
+These can be particularly challenging to get through.
+Aditya, a Mayo MD grad and admissions counsellor, offers this advice:

 Traditional Interviews